 The data tell us that mothers are more productive at work, but they earn less.

-We do more work at home, but no one thinks that work matters—or that we’re right to be pissed off when partners buy their free time with our fatigue.
+We do more work at home, but no one thinks that work matters—or that we’re allowed to be pissed off when partners buy their free time with our fatigue and lost dreams.

 The mainstream feminist movement has mostly ignored mothers, dismissing our concerns as petty, trivial “mommy wars.”
 The larger culture blames us, telling us to communicate better and never, ever make men feel bad.